HAWRAF/PoeticComputationReader/_chapters/ch.3_p.3.markdown

       - text: "Student 2: When these conversations arise, I think about how we live our lives in the constant, vast systems of surveillance and control that really dictate what we can do and are monitoring us all the time.
 But once they are in place it’s really hard to make them go away, right?
 Like once the infrastructure of PRISM is in place, it’s very hard to say, oh let’s just shut it all down.
 I feel like it is more of a question of whether it’s possible to backtrack or deconstruct these things."

-      - text: "Francis: One project that I’d connect that to is Project Cybersyn.
-Salvador Allende, a democratically elected Socialist president in Chile in the 60s, started Cybersyn in a bid to create a cybernetically planned economy.
+      - text: "Francis: One project that I’d connect that to is Project Cybersyn.<span class='citation-num'>15</span> Salvador Allende, a democratically elected Socialist president in Chile in the 60s, started Cybersyn in a bid to create a cybernetically planned economy.
 And this was back when Chile literally had five computers, and IBM refused to sell them stuff because they were afraid Allende would nationalize their company.
 But this cybernetic network, created to manage the economy democratically, would actually rely on infrastructure that some might view as part of mass surveillance.
 So that’s one possible route for trying to leverage these technologies in a more progressive direction, but it’s obviously fraught with issues."

+        citations:
+        image:
+        - src: "chapter-3/cybersyn-room.jpg"
+          caption: "<span class='citation-num'>53</span>Rob Meyers, <a href='http://avant.org/project/art-of-management/'>The Art of Management</a>, Avant.org, 2015"

       - text: "I also think of the “Reconfiguration Thesis,” something similar to what is discussed in logistics and supply chain management.
 For example, Walmart, Amazon and all these large corporations have very sophisticated ways of managing raw materials flows, production and restocking.
 The reconfiguration thesis for our context asks if can we take these technologies that are geared toward this globalized capitalist production and use it towards socially progressive ends.
 So, yeah, I think we can ask a similar question about whether surveillance infrastructure can be used in a different way."
+        inlineImage:
+          - src: "chapter-3/sabotage.jpg"

   - title: "End note"
     paragraphs: